peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

 <b>Return Value:</b>

-An array of 8 elements as specified in the  `ParseDateString(bool)`  method.
+An array of 8 elements as specified in the  `ParseDateString(string, bool)`  method.